droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > [!profile]+ **Profile: Vladimir Horngaard**
 > **Roleplaying Information**
 > ***Resonance.*** Vladimir should inspire unease and discomfort with his suspicion and paranoia, (restrained) anger with his apathy for the plight of the Barovian people, and pity for the ways in which his rage and pain have blinded him.
 >
 > ***Emotions.*** Vladimir most often feels suspicious, enraged, irritated, placid, stoic, or apathetic.
 >
 > ***Motivations.*** Vladimir wants to preserve Strahd's prison in the Mists to avenge his desecration of Argynvost's corpse and the destruction of the Order of the Silver Dragon.
 >
 > ***Inspirations.*** When playing Vladimir, channel Stannis Baratheon (*Game of Thrones*), Frank Castle (*The Punisher*), and Rorschach (*Watchmen*).
 >
 > **Character Information**
 > ***Persona.*** To the world, Vladimir is a cruel, apathetic, and self-righteous creature consumed by vengeance and hatred.
 >
 > ***Morale.*** In a fight, Vladimir would gladly take up arms against any person that insulted, disobeyed, or threatened him.
 >
 > ***Relationships.*** Vladimir is the commander of the Order of the Silver Dragon, the source of the other revenants' undeath (through the oath they swore him), and the husband of Sir Godfrey Gwilym (whose relationship to him Vladimir has forgotten).

 Vladimir aims to interrogate the players sufficiently to confirm their purpose and uncover any inconsistencies or holes in their story.
-Ultimately, the players can convince Vladimir that they are neither thieves nor assassins with a successful DC 10 Charisma (Persuasion) check or DC 14 Charisma (Deception) check, automatically succeeding on a Charisma (Persuasion) check if they truthfully inform Vladimir that they are investigating the stirrings of Argynvost’s spirit.
+Ultimately, the players can convince Vladimir that they are neither thieves nor assassins with a successful DC 18 Diplomacy check or DC 23 Deception check, automatically succeeding on a Diplomacy check if they truthfully inform Vladimir that they are investigating the stirrings of Argynvost’s spirit.
 On a failure, Vladimir warns them that they have one opportunity to flee the mansion before he slays them.
 If the players fail to plead their case or depart, Vladimir attacks.

 If the players convince Vladimir that they are neither thieves nor assassins, Vladimir turns to face them.
 Read: